Profit vs. Progress: An inside look at the failure of sustainable finance

 A new book by an insider pulls aside the curtain.

 The sustainable finance industry flourishes by selling the dream of having it all.
-But when it comes to real social progress -- slowing climate change or easing the hardship that blights the lives of billions -- sustainable finance doesn't deliver.
+But when it comes to real social progress -- slowing climate change or easing the hardships that blight the lives of billions -- sustainable finance doesn't deliver.

 "A devastating takedown of [sustainable] investing"